karlrez/snark-bean/README.md

 # CST8334 Snark Bean Website
 This project serves as a new website for Snark Bean and integrates their existing Shopify store and blog.
+This repository has the API keys removed, but a hosted version can be viewed at: https://snark-bean.web.app/

 ## Build the project
 This project is built using React.js and TypeScript.
 Here are the steps to start the project on a development server: